JZambrana1612/Homelab-Network-Infrastructure/router_security.md

 This document captures the security hardening and wireless optimization applied to the TP‑Link Archer BE6500 (Wi‑Fi 7) after upgrading to Frontier Fiber 1 Gbps.
 It complements the VPN and Proxmox setup guides in this repository.

-> _Screenshots will be added later.
-Use the placeholders below to drop images into the correct spots._

 ---

 ## ✅ Security Hardening